-Asian shares mixed as China reports economy slowed in 2Q
+World shares mixed as China reports economic slowdown

 The yield on the benchmark U.S. 10-year Treasury note was 2.12% compared to the multi-year low of 1.95% the bond hit only 10 days ago.

-ENERGY: Benchmark crude oil fell 17 cents to $60.04 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil picked up 19 cents to $60.40 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 1 cent to settle at $60.21 a barrel Friday in New York.
-Brent crude oil, the international standard, lost 8 cents to $66.64 a barrel.
+Brent crude oil, the international standard, advanced 24 cents to $66.96 a barrel.